 Cantata is available in all the major distributions's repositories.
 Just install it as usual.

-Cantata does not appear to have any website or anything like that.
+Cantata does not appear to have a website.
 There is the github with the code and a readme.md here: https://github.com/CDrummond/cantata